-All our faculty members are approachable and accesible.
-We encourage interaction among students/teachers and everybody breaks bread together in the "festival compound".
+All our faculty members are approachable and accessible.
+We encourage interaction among students/teachers as everybody breaks bread together in the Festival House.

 Born in South Korea, Minju Kim has performed throughout North America, Central America and Europe.
 She earned her Bachelor of Music and Master of Music from the Cleveland Institute of Music and is currently a doctoral candidate at the Jacobs School of Music at Indiana University.
 Minju studied with renown pedagogues such as Paul Kantor, Grigory Kalinovsky, Mauricio Fuks, and Ik-Hwan Bae.
 She also had the opportunity to study with Alex Kerr, Nam-yun Kim, Henri Gronnier and Stanley Ritchie on baroque violin.
 At IU, she was a recipient of the Assistant Instructor Fellowship, Dean’s Scholarship and Artistic Excellence Award.

 As a chamber musician, Minju has been invited as a guest artist to music festivals most recently including Festival de Febrero, Strings Music Festival, and Chamber Music Workshop UNC.
 Her diverse interests have taken her to perform with various ensembles such as IU New Music Ensemble and the Jankovic Ensemble.
 With the Jankovic Ensemble, she taught masterclasses, commissioned new pieces, and performed at venues such as the Roundtop Institute and was broadcast on American Public Media’s Performance Today.